IMPRINT AND PRIVACY

 The processing is unlawful and the data subject opposes the erasure of the personal data and requests instead the restriction of their use instead.

 The controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defence of legal claims.

 The data subject has objected to processing pursuant to Article 21(1) of the GDPR pending the verification whether the legitimate grounds of the controller override those of the data subject.

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by Gabriele Gutwirth, they may at any time contact any employee of the controller.
-The employee of Gabriele Gutwirth will arrange the restriction of the processing.
+If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by Gabriele Gutwirth Communication Design, they may at any time contact the controller.
+The controller of Gabriele Gutwirth Communication Design will arrange the restriction of the processing.

 f) Right to data portability

 Each data subject shall have the right granted by the European legislator, to receive the personal data concerning them, which was provided to a controller, in a structured, commonly used and machine-readable format.
 They shall have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided, as long as the processing is based on consent pursuant to point (a) of Article 6(1) of the GDPR or point (a) of Article 9(2) of the GDPR, or on a contract pursuant to point (b) of Article 6(1) of the GDPR, and the processing is carried out by automated means, as long as the processing is not necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.